What is an Anti-Tip Bracket and Why is it Important?

 Below are just a few notable certifications, memberships, and associations:

 Active military people’s service to our country and people over the age of 55 who have worked, mentored and raised the next generation of United States citizens deserve our thanks.
-Because of this, Kei Home Inspections believe all active Military and people over the age of 55 deserve a discount on their home inspection.
+Because of this, Kei Home Inspections believe all active military personnel and people over the age of 55 deserve a discount on their home inspection.

 Senior Discount: $25.00 off or 10% off whichever is more.
 To qualify for the Senior Discount (55+), proof of age will need to be shown at time of payment.